“How do I increase membership in my organization?” is a question nonprofits constantly seek answers to.

 With an SMS opt-in solution, all your prospects need to do is send a keyword to your number to become a member.
 Now, you can continue to take other required details with follow-up prompts, and all the information will sync with your CRM.
 The advantage here is, you can prioritize collecting the ‘must-have’ details and then move on to gather more information with their consent.

-More often than not, an attractive incentive like a discount on the following exclusive event fee or on the membership fees itself can give that extra push to signing up.
+More often than not, an attractive incentive like a gift card, discount on the following exclusive event fee or on the membership fee itself can give that extra push to signing up.
 Offer such incentives to new members and promote them on your marketing channels.

 Furthermore, you can make these programs time-sensitive.
 Evoke urgency and get your prospects to sign up immediately.
 This could be along the lines of “a special discount for people who join before a certain date.”